hreis/github-finder/README.md

 # github-finder
 this is a simply app that get GitHub user's infos;

-To start the project follows the steps below:
+To start the project follow the steps below:

 on /server folder run: ```npm install``` & ```npm run start``` on /web run ```npm install``` & ```ng serve```